-Due to the nature of sequential courses, you must work with a Hawkeye academic advisor for major-specific transfer information and to register for classes.
+Due to the nature of sequential courses, you must work with a Hawkeye academic advisor for majorspecific transfer information and to register for classes.

-Hawkeye has established articulation agreements with many four-year public and private colleges within Iowa.
+Hawkeye has established articulation agreements with many four-year public and private colleges within lowa.
 You should work closely with a program advisor to ensure courses transfer and you meet program requirements.
-During your first year, contact the admissions office at the college you plan to transfer to and obtain specific program and transfer requirements.
+During your first year, contact the Admissions office at the college you plan to transfer to and obtain specific program and transfer requirements.